Why Grants Are Not the Answer to Your Nonprofit Financial Problems

 Too often nonprofits think that grants are the Holy Grail.
 They may believe grants will help a nonprofit get started, save it from going under, or meet next month’s bills.

-That’s because there is a vast misunderstanding about how nonprofits fund themselves and the role that foundation grants play in that funding.
+That’s because there is a considerable misunderstanding about how nonprofits fund themselves and the role that foundation grants play in that funding.

 Here are some of the realities about foundation grants that your nonprofit needs to understand so that you can put them in perspective.
-Make sure that you develop a well-balanced basket of resources that will sustain your organization for the years ahead.
+Make sure that you develop a well-balanced basket of revenue streams that will sustain your organization for the years ahead.

 1. Grants Will Not Help You Start Your Nonprofit.

-Primarily foundations give grants to established organizations.
-Foundation grants are not where you look for start-up funds for your new charity.
+Primarily foundations give grants to established 501c3 organizations.
+Foundation grants are not where you look for start-up funds for your startup or non-exempt charity.

 Founders often use their own resources to get going and have private funders ready to help financially.
 Sometimes, a charity can get a bank loan, but there still must be some collateral, someone to guarantee the loan, and the business plan has to be exceptionally good with an excellent path to sustainability.